 Sub $200 Grow Tents

 We looked at the differences between entry level grow tents and the more expensive tents that often cost twice as much.
 After watching a video at a popular online hydroponics and gardening supply website we decided to pay about $50 more than the average entry level grow tent ($150) to see if their claims were true.
 The company explained how their returns department has to deal with grow tent problems like bad zippers and poor stitching on the entry level tents so they decided to design and make their own line of tents.
 The first thing we noticed is that we found their company branded tent for about $50 cheaper on ebay compared to their website and it was being sold by a generic hydroponics wholesaler, who appears to be the same company incognito as the emailed invoice receipt came directly from the regular company website.
 So we saved a few bucks buying on ebay.
-But was their tent any better than other Chinese made tents?
+But was their tent any better than other entry level tents?

 + $200 Grow Tents

 When considering professional grade grow tents Gorilla is the king.
 Gorilla Grow Tents are professionally designed grow tents that are ideal for anyone with a little extra $ laying around.
 Gorilla Grow tents are the tallest, thickest, and strongest grow tents on the market and can extend from 8′ to 10′ tall depending on which add-on you buy.
 The smartly engineered layouts position ducting ports right where they should be.
 The view windows on these tents are positioned high enough so that they aren’t totally useless like many bargain priced tents.
 Like most other tents, doorways offer 360 degree access.
 The super thick 1680D fabric is noticeably stronger than even the mid-range 600D polyester.